0x4447/0x4447-cli-node-hot-pepper/README.md

 # 🌶 Hot Pepper

-We created this tool to quickly add a NodeJS server to SystemD by creating a custom configuration file based on the content of the `package.json` file and the location in which the CLI was executed.
+We created Hot Pepper to quickly add a NodeJS server to SystemD by setting up a custom configuration file based on the content of the `package.json` file and the location in which the CLI was executed.

-We prefer to use SystemD because it is build in to Debian, it takes care of the life time of the process, and it uses less resources than other solutions on the market.
-Thus you get more CPU and RAM for your app.
-Not to mention that all the server will be set to auto start, this way when you start your linux box everything is there and waiting.
+We prefer to use SystemD, because it's built into Debian, takes care of the lifetime of the process, and uses fewer resources than other solutions on today's market.
+Thus, you get more CPU and RAM for your app.
+Not to mention that the entire server will be set to Auto Start.
+In this way, everything's there and waiting when you start your Linux box.

-Plus you'll save time by not creating a `.service` by hand for all the dozens of micro services a project might have.
+In addition, you'll save time because you won't be hand-creating a `.service` for the dozens of micro services within a given project.

-# How to Install
+# How to install

 ```
 ] sudo npm install -g @0x4447/hotpepper
 ```

-# How to Use
+# How to use

 ```
 ] sudo hotpepper
 ```

-# Where to get Help
+# Where to get help

 ```
 ] hotpepper -h